tolkien/SimpleVisor/README.md

 ## Motivation

-Too many hypervisor projects out there are either extremely complicated (Xen, KVM, VirtualBox) and/or closed-source (VMware, Hyper-V), as well as heavily focused toward Linux-based development or system.
+Too many hypervisor projects out there are either extremely complicated (Xen[1], KVM, VirtualBox) and/or closed-source (VMware, Hyper-V), as well as heavily focused toward Linux-based development or system.
 Additionally, most (other than Hyper-V) of them are expressly built for the purpose of enabling the execution of virtual machines, and not the virtualization of a live, running system, in order to perform introspection or other security-related tasks on it.

-A few projects do stand out from the fold however, such as the original Blue Pill from Johanna, or projects such as VirtDbg and HyperDbg.
+A few projects do stand out from the fold however, such as the original Blue Pill[2] from Johanna, or projects such as VirtDbg[3] and HyperDbg[4].
 Unfortunately, most of these have become quite old by now, and some only function on x86 processors, and don't support newer operating systems such as Windows 10.

-The closest project that actually delivers a Windows-centric, modern, and supported hypervisor is HyperPlatform, and the author strongly recommends its use as a starting place for commercial and/or production-worthy hypervisor development.
+The closest project that actually delivers a Windows-centric, modern, and supported hypervisor is HyperPlatform[5], and the author strongly recommends its use as a starting place for commercial and/or production-worthy hypervisor development.
 However, in attempting to create a generic "platform" that can be productized, HyperPlatform also suffers from a bit of bloat, making it harder to understand what truly are the basic needs of a hypervisor, and how to initialize one.

 The express goal of this project, as stated above, was to minimize code in any way possible, without causing negative side-effects, and focusing on the 'bare-metal' needs.
 This includes: